Nikon D750 versus Fujifilm X-E2

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the X-E2 has an electronic viewfinder (2360k dots), while the D750 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
 The adjacent table lists some of the other core features of the Nikon D750 and Fujifilm X-E2 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 So what conclusions can be drawn?
-Is there a clear favorite between the Nikon D750 and the Nikon D750?
+Is there a clear favorite between the Nikon D750 and the Fujifilm X-E2?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Nikon D750:

 - More detail: Offers more megapixels (24.2 vs 16MP) with a 23% higher linear resolution.